Value of Information in Feedback Control: Quantification: Introduction

-In \emph{optimal} event-triggered control, one primarily deals with a distributed optimization problem with an event trigger and a controller as the decision makers.
-Yet, this problem for the joint design of the event trigger and controller is in general intractable (see e.g., \cite{wu2013, ramesh2013}).
-The reasons are that the optimal estimator at the controller is nonlinear with no analytical solution, estimation and control are coupled due to a dual effect, and the event trigger and controller have nonclassical information patterns.
-Nevertheless, one can characterize the solutions of this problem under a certain assumption, and study a trade-off between the sampling rate and control performance.
+The rate-regulation tradeoff in our study involves a stochastic optimization problem with an event trigger and a controller as two distributed decision makers.
+Unfortunately, this problem for the joint design of the event trigger and the controller is intractable (see e.g., \cite{wu2013, ramesh2013}).
+The reasons are that, in general, the underlying information structure is non-classical, the optimal estimator at the controller is nonlinear with no analytical solution due to a signaling effect, and estimation and control are coupled due to a dual effect.
+Nevertheless, in this article, we characterize an equilibrium at which neither decision maker has a unilateral incentive to change its policy, and quantify the \emph{value of information} $\voi_k$ there as the variation in a so-called value function with respect to a piece of sensory information that can be communicated to the controller at each time~$k$.
+We study the issue of global optimality of this very equilibrium in a separate article~\cite{voi2}.

-Here, following a game-theoretic analysis, we shed light on the structures of the optimal policies in optimal event-triggered control by restricting the information set of the controller to one with discarded negative information (i.e., information associated with non-transmitted observations).
-We cover two distinct information patterns: \emph{perfect information} where observations are the states of the process, and \emph{imperfect information} where observations are noisy outputs of the process.
-In both cases, observations are available at the event trigger instantly, but are transmitted to the controller sporadically with one-step delay.